 - Wrap up by 5:00pm

-During summer months and early fall, we offer evening photography shoots in the main enclosure.
-These are relaxed two-hour sessions with one group of wolves.
+During summer months and early fall, we offer evening photography sessions in the main enclosure.
+These are relaxed two-hour sessions with a pack of wolves.
 These are limited to four people max.
 They offer good opportunities to talk with the staff, photograph the wolves in evening light, and enjoy the park at a peaceful time of day.
 If the weather is nice, we may even take the group out in the rowboat and photograph from there.

-This program is for those who want to photograph the wolves at odd hours of the day (late afternoons and evenings) or in the winter months when we do not allow any visitations.
+This program is for those who want to photograph the wolves at odd hours of the day (late afternoons and evenings) or in the winter months even when we are not open to visitations.
 This is also a good program for those on a budget, or for those who simply can’t go in with the wolves.

-Participants must call two weeks in advance to make an appointment and not all times are available due to conflicts with other programs held at Wolf Park.
-For an appointment please call the main office, 765-567-2265 M-F 9-5 Eastern time or email email@example.com.
+Participants must call in advance to make an appointment and not all times are available due to conflicts with other programs held at Wolf Park.
+For an appointment please call the main office, 765-567-2265 M-F 9-5 Eastern time or email [email protected].